TheCatster/goolean/README.md

 ## License

-Goolean is licensed under the MIT License.
+Goolean is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.